 Children’s Personal Care: Our Case Managers can assess children to determine eligibility for this program which allows parents to manage a budget to hire support staff who can assist with personal care needs within the home.

-NOTE: All of these programs require participants to meet eligibility criteria for Developmental Services in Vermont.
+*All programs require participants to meet eligibility criteria for Developmental Services in Vermont.

 If you or someone you know would like more information or to apply for services, contact the DS Intake Coordinator, Karen Sousis at 802.442-5491 ext.
 209.